Brendan Donovan Player Props: Cardinals vs. Angels

-On Wednesday, Brendan Donovan (.286 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 7:45 PM ET.
+The St. Louis Cardinals, including Brendan Donovan (.259 slugging percentage in past 10 games, including zero home run), take on starting pitcher Griffin Canning and the Los Angeles Angels at Busch Stadium, Thursday at 1:15 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Dodgers.
+He had a hitless performance in his previous game (0-for-4) against the Angels.

 Brendan Donovan Game Info & Props vs. the Angels